erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/Additional-materials-en.md

 - Select the ```Local reinstall``` option.
 - Click the `Next` button.
 - Click the `Reset` button.
-> After rebooting, you will get a clean Windows
+> After rebooting, you will get a clean Windows.